Kevin03YZFR1/voxtral_wyoming/README.md

 Offline Speech-to-Text (STT) service intended to run Mistral's Voxtral models and expose a Wyoming-compatible interface for Home Assistant Assist.
 This version provides a runnable server with a stub protocol and transcriber; the full Wyoming protocol and Voxtral backend integration will follow.

 ## Status
-- Phase 1 (this release): runnable skeleton with a stub transcriber and a simple TCP server; CLI supports selecting `--protocol wyoming|stub` (wyoming currently falls back to stub).
+- Phase 1 (this release): runnable server with a stub protocol and an optional Voxtral backend.
+Wyoming protocol option is recognized but still falls back to stub behavior.
+- Voxtral backend: implemented for offline local inference with Mistral's Voxtral model files (no Whisper, no cloud calls).
-- Next steps: implement Wyoming protocol handling using the `wyoming` Python package and integrate a local Voxtral model backend.
+- Next steps: implement full Wyoming protocol handling using the `wyoming` Python package.

 ## Requirements
 - Python 3.11+